-We are currently in default under our loan agreement with LC Capital Master Fund Ltd., a senior lender for failure to comply with a minimum cash covenant and failure to make scheduled principal payments in the total amount of \$309,562 and accrued interest of \$23,862 as of March 31, 2013, as per the terms of our loan agreement.
+We are currently in default under our loan agreement with LC Capital Master Fund Ltd., our senior lender for failure to comply with a minimum cash covenant and failure to make scheduled principal payments in the total amount of \$154,781 as of December 31, 2012, as per the terms of our loan agreement.
 We are currently negotiating with our senior lender and requesting that the senior lender grant a waiver or enter into a forbearance agreement, under which it would agree to forbear from enforcing its remedies against us.
 Our senior lender is currently able to exercise its remedies under the loan agreement, including acceleration of the amounts due and foreclosure and sale of the collateral held by it.
 Even if we receive a waiver or enter into a forbearance agreement, it is uncertain whether we will be able to meet the conditions contained in any such waiver or forbearance agreement.
 Accordingly the entire principal amount of our convertible senior secured term debt has been shown as current and due within one year.